-"It is proposed that, by December 31, 2020, the province implement and manage a universal identification card for persons with disabilities to be used as proof that an individual is in receipt of an eligible benefit or requires support. ......In the interim, the Committee encourages the province to conduct public outreach and education to persons with disabilities and to transit providers in order to provide clarification on their rights and responsibilities regarding providing/requesting proof of need for a support person."
+"It is proposed that, by December 31, 2020, the province implement and manage a universal identification card for persons with disabilities to be used as proof that an individual is in receipt of an eligible benefit or requires support.In the interim, the Committee encourages the province to conduct public outreach and education to persons with disabilities and to transit providers in order to provide clarification on their rights and responsibilities regarding providing/requesting proof of need for a support person."

-This draft recommendation would incorrectly shift transportation organizations' duty to others, such as to the Ontario Government.
+This draft recommendation incorrectly shifts the duty of transportation organizations to others, such as to the Ontario Government.
 Transportation organizations have the duty to properly train their own employees on their obligations.
 That includes their duties regarding passengers with disabilities who are accompanied by support persons.
 Transportation organizations have a duty to supervise their own employees, to ensure that these rights are respected.

-It would be wrong to create a new accessibility barrier, to require people with disabilities to obtain a provincial certification card before they can be accompanied on public transit by a support person at no charge.
+It would be wrong for the Government to create a new accessibility barrier, i.e. to burden people with disabilities with a duty to obtain a provincial certification card before they can be accompanied on public transit by a support person at no charge.
 It would impose unfair added burdens on people with disabilities who need a support person.
 This would impose added hardships on the poor, the elderly and those living in more remote areas.
 For those with temporary conditions, a support person may be immediately needed.
 The delay in getting provincial approval could work hardships on them.
+A universal card qualifying people with disabilities for all benefits, not just certain transit services, wrongly assumes that the same disability qualification applies to each and every benefit.
+Yet different disability benefits and services typically require different qualifications.
+To qualify for use of a service animal is not the same as to qualify for bringing a support person on a public transit vehicle, or to qualify for a particular social assistance disability benefit.